The1Funraiser/WHSTechNotes/journal.md

 # January 6, 2026

 During the break, how did I use technology over the break?
 During in the break I used technology to keep me active.
 For example, I used my Xbox, in order to play games.
 Which technology kept me active.

+# January 12, 2026

+Why was Autcraft created, and what problem was it solving?
+Theharms of Unmoderated online spaces foster severe harms, including rampant hate speech, cyberbullying, and harassment.
+Also alongside the spread of dangerous misinformation, and scams.
+If developers ignore safety and inclusio, there would be an increased likelihood of data breaches.
+Like for example, thieves who have stolen names and Social Security numbers can use that information not only to sign up for new accounts in the victim's name.
+But can also to commit tax identity theft.